jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 <summary>Learn more about limitations with local DNS</summary>

 Devices like Google Chromecast or Google Streamer use hardcoded DNS Servers - therefore they will not make use of your local DNS entries.
-There are multiple workarrounds for this issue.
+There are multiple workarounds for this issue.

 The easiest involves the usage of IPv6 Entries in the public DNS.
-Since IPv6 addresses dont differentiate between local and public, the address will be abled to get resolved locally.
+Since IPv6 addresses do not differentiate between local and public, the address will be abled to be resolved locally.
-This however requires the use of a public DNS server - The Jellyfin Server does not have to be accessible from the outside though!
+This, however, requires the use of a public DNS server - The Jellyfin Server does not have to be accessible from the outside though!

 </details>